 When: Wednesday, August 31, 2022, 4–7 p.m.

 325 Blind Line, Orangeville

 Proudly supported by:

 A plaque in memory of those lost to addiction was installed at the Dods & McNair Memorial Forest in 2017 by the Dufferin-Caledon Drug Strategy Committee.

 The Dufferin-Caledon Drug Strategy Committee is a community group composed of like-minded agencies that are working together to support and coordinate the development and implementation of local, comprehensive, cross-sector strategies to reduce the harms related to substance use and/or addictive behaviours.
 This committee came together in 2017 after a number of local deaths by overdose affected several community partners who were working with those who were lost.
 The goals of this committee have always been to raise awareness about the resources available in the Dufferin and Caledon communities for those who are struggling with drug use; to honour International Overdose Awareness Day annually on (or around) August 31st; and to educate the Dufferin and Caledon communities about the stigmas associated with drug use.

-This committee now functions as an addiction-focused workgroup under the Hills of Headwaters Collaborative Ontario Health team.
+This committee now functions as an Addiction-focused workgroup under the Hills of Headwaters Ontario Health team.

-This year, in honour of International Overdose Awareness Day, the committee will be launching an Anti-Stigma Campaign: People who use drugs are real people.
-Stop the blame.
+In August 2021—recognizing International Overdose Awareness Day—the committee launched an Anti-Stigma Campaign: Stop the blame.
 Stop the shame.
 Stop the stigma.
-This campaign will focus on the drug-related stigma that individuals who use drugs may experience and educate the community on the impact of those labels and stereotypes.
+The campaign focuses on drug-related stigma that individuals who use drugs may experience and hopes to educate the community on the impact of those labels and stereotypes.